 6. Pitcher has not stretched and warmed up properly.

 The most important technique to emphasize on all pitches is the position of the wrist at the point of release.
-This is much more important then the grip on the ball.
+This is much more important then the grip on the curveball.

 B. Other common technique faults

-1. Grips the ball too deep (“chokes the ball”), which reduces ball rotation.
+1. Grips the ball too deep (“chokes the ball”), which reduces curveball rotation.
 Also, the thumb is placed on the side of the ball versus under the ball.

 2. Grips the ball too loosely.
 The ball slips out, reducing rotation and causes control problems.